Are you Older Than 18? – ThinksGrow

 FAQs

-1. Is workers’ compensation insurance mandatory for all employers?
+1. Is workers’ compensation insurance mandatory?

-2. Can employees file a claim for pre-existing conditions aggravated by work?
+2. Can employees claim for pre-existing conditions?

-3. What should I do if my workers’ compensation claim is denied?
+3. What if my claim is denied?

 Leave a Comment